netheosgithub/pcs_api/docs/getting_started.md

    root_folder_content = storage.list_root_folder()
    # root_folder_content is a dict
-   # keys are files paths, values are CFolder or CBlob providing details (length, content-type...)
+   # keys are files paths, values are CFolder or CBlob objects for getting details (length, content-type...)
    print("Root folder content = ", root_folder_content)

    # Create a new folder: